glennj/exercism-moonscript/CONTRIBUTING.md

             The `space-age` one is interesting: it uses the test_helpers block to register a custom assertion, and has expected errors.

-        2. Referring to the canonical-data, fix the spec_generator module.

-        3. Re-run the generator and review the new test suite.
+        2. Run the generator script and review the new test suite.

             ```sh
             bin/generate-spec ${slug_name}